sixem/legacy-wikipedia/README.md

 <h1 align="center">Legacy Wikipedia</h1>

-<p align="center">A simple browser addon that forces the old layout of Wikipedia</p>
+<p align="center">A browser addon that enables the usage of various old layouts of Wikipedia</p>

 <br/>